Evan-Mohan/bookish-chainsaw/README.md

-# Tips to protect your computer
+How to protect your computer

 [Article](https://support.microsoft.com/en-us/windows/keep-your-computer-secure-at-home-c348f24f-a4f0-de5d-9e4a-e0fc156ab221)

 - Use a firewall
 - Keep all software up to date
 - Make sure to turn on automatic updates
 - Use antivirus software and keep it current